We Saw Radiohead Perform for the First Time in a Country Where the Sun Never Sets

 Around 11:30 PM, the crew reemerges on stage for the second and final encore, Yorke overtaking Greenwood’s intro to “How to Disappear Completely” for “Karma Police,” whipping the crowd into a frenzy.
 We share beers and pass joints.
 I’m hugging and swaying with friends I just met, and they kiss me on the cheek.

 I look up, and the instruments drop out.
-Yorke, as charismatic a frontman as he’s ever been, stands with arms outstretched, goading the crowd into the a cappella bridge: “This is what you get,” we shout.
+Yorke stands with arms outstretched, goading the crowd into the a cappella bridge: “This is what you get,” we shout.
 “This is what you get when you mess with us.”

-It’s never been easier to feel disconnected—the profound unease and helplessness of terrible things that happen adjacent, but not directly to, you.
+It’s never been easier to feel disconnected—the profound unease and helplessness of terrible things that happen adjacent, but not directly, to you.
 Of course we want to escape.
 Of course politically charged music feels weary and moot.
 But this didn’t feel corny or anachronistic, it felt powerful.
 It felt good to look our anxiety in the eye, to sing about it, to celebrate it.
 That’s why we listen to music, isn’t it?
-The unease and isolation of these songs only reinforces our sense of connection to the music, and by default, to each other: It’s the knowledge that someone else is feeling that too; the beacon of “Who’s with us?” that can’t be articulated by words or lyrics alone.
+The tension and isolation of the songs only reinforce our sense of connection to the music, and by default, to each other: It’s the knowledge that someone else is feeling that too, the beacon of “Who’s with us?” that can’t be articulated by words or lyrics alone.

 Andrea Domanick woke up sucking a lemon.
 Follow her on Twitter.